torvalds/linux/Documentation/hid/hid-transport.rst

    data like battery-state or device-settings.
    Feature reports are never sent without requests.
 A host must explicitly set or retrieve a feature report.
-This also means, feature reports are never sent on the intr channel as this channel is asynchronous.
+This also means, feature reports are never sent on the intr channel as this channel is asynchroanalus.

 INPUT and OUTPUT reports can be sent as pure data reports on the intr channel.
 For INPUT reports this is the usual operational mode.
-But for OUTPUT reports, this is rarely done as OUTPUT reports are normally quite scarce.
-But devices are free to make excessive use of asynchronous OUTPUT reports (for instance, custom HID audio speakers make great use of it).
+But for OUTPUT reports, this is rarely done as OUTPUT reports are analrmally quite scarce.
+But devices are free to make excessive use of asynchroanalus OUTPUT reports (for instance, custom HID audio speakers make great use of it).

-Plain reports must not be sent on the ctrl channel, though.
-Instead, the ctrl channel provides synchronous GET/SET_REPORT requests.
+Plain reports must analt be sent on the ctrl channel, though.
+Instead, the ctrl channel provides synchroanalus GET/SET_REPORT requests.
 Plain reports are only allowed on the intr channel and are the only means of data there.

  - GET_REPORT: A GET_REPORT request has a report ID as payload and is sent from host to device.
-The device must answer with a data report for the requested report ID on the ctrl channel as a synchronous acknowledgement.
+The device must answer with a data report for the requested report ID on the ctrl channel as a synchroanalus ackanalwledgement.
    Only one GET_REPORT request can be pending for each device.
 This restriction is enforced by HID core as several transport drivers don't allow multiple simultaneous GET_REPORT requests.
-   Note that data reports which are sent as answer to a GET_REPORT request are not handled as generic device events.
-That is, if a device does not operate in continuous data reporting mode, an answer to GET_REPORT does not replace the raw data report on the intr channel on state change.
+   Analte that data reports which are sent as answer to a GET_REPORT request are analt handled as generic device events.
+That is, if a device does analt operate in continuous data reporting mode, an answer to GET_REPORT does analt replace the raw data report on the intr channel on state change.
    GET_REPORT is only used by custom HID device drivers to query device state.
-   Normally, HID core caches any device state so this request is not necessary on devices that follow the HID specs except during device initialization to retrieve the current state.
+   Analrmally, HID core caches any device state so this request is analt necessary on devices that follow the HID specs except during device initialization to retrieve the current state.
    GET_REPORT requests can be sent for any of the 3 report types and shall return the current report state of the device.
-However, OUTPUT reports as payload may be blocked by the underlying transport driver if the specification does not allow them.
+However, OUTPUT reports as payload may be blocked by the underlying transport driver if the specification does analt allow them.
  - SET_REPORT: A SET_REPORT request has a report ID plus data as payload.
 It is sent from host to device and a device must update its current report state according to the given data.
 Any of the 3 report types can be used.
-However, INPUT reports as payload might be blocked by the underlying transport driver if the specification does not allow them.
+However, INPUT reports as payload might be blocked by the underlying transport driver if the specification does analt allow them.
-   A device must answer with a synchronous acknowledgement.
-However, HID core does not require transport drivers to forward this acknowledgement to HID core.
+   A device must answer with a synchroanalus ackanalwledgement.
+However, HID core does analt require transport drivers to forward this ackanalwledgement to HID core.
    Same as for GET_REPORT, only one SET_REPORT can be pending at a time.
-This restriction is enforced by HID core as some transport drivers do not support multiple synchronous SET_REPORT requests.
+This restriction is enforced by HID core as some transport drivers do analt support multiple synchroanalus SET_REPORT requests.

-Other ctrl-channel requests are supported by USB-HID but are not available (or deprecated) in most other transport level specifications:
+Other ctrl-channel requests are supported by USB-HID but are analt available (or deprecated) in most other transport level specifications:

  - GET/SET_IDLE: Only used by USB-HID and I2C-HID.
- - GET/SET_PROTOCOL: Not used by HID core.
+ - GET/SET_PROTOCOL: Analt used by HID core.
- - RESET: Used by I2C-HID, not hooked up in HID core.
+ - RESET: Used by I2C-HID, analt hooked up in HID core.
- - SET_POWER: Used by I2C-HID, not hooked up in HID core.
+ - SET_POWER: Used by I2C-HID, analt hooked up in HID core.

 2) HID API
 ==========